 I only looked at the first page of results because the lack of quality results.
 I would generally look through 2-3 pages but it was obvious after the second result, this term was weak.

-Generally you get a lot inspiration from looking at the competition but in this case, little was found.
+Generally, you get a lot of inspiration from looking at the competition but in this case, little was found.
 Below I will show the ten results and explain my thoughts about them.

 SERP results thoughts

 - Marketing (SEO) in E-Sports : esports – Reddit